limonenmelissa/gsoc_bbb/src/bbb_exchange/README.md

 ## In Progress
 - Finalisation of documentation
 - Refinement and testing of the multi-echo time fitting algorithm
-- Cleaning up `debug_asl.py` for possible future use
+- Finalisation of `debug_asl.py` for possible future use

 ---